 Usually its the heather that visually defines a Heathland course; its purple colour contrasts with the green fairways, providing spectacular framing for the holes and haunting golfers who know how penal it can be!
 Heather is the generic name for the beautiful purple heath, it comes in a few different varieties but whats true of them all is its tangly as hell.
 A tip for those who aren’t experienced playing out the heather, take your medicine.
 This stuff is penal and your game plan should be to avoid the heather at all costs!
 Links courses sometimes have splashes of heather on them, but is a lot less prevalent than on Heathland courses.

 There aren’t many finer Heathland courses than the New course at Sunningdale.
 On the 6th hole (pictured above) you drive downhill onto a green runway cut out of a sea of heather, its one of the most beautiful holes you will ever play.

 For me, the cherry on the cake with Heathland golf courses is the variety of wildlife you will come across during your round.
 Heaths support a rich assemblage of animal species including all six of Britain’s native species of reptiles, countless bird species and larger mammals such as rabbits, hares and even deer in areas of heath where more trees have grown.

 After reading this I hope you’re now itching to play some Heathland golf courses.
-At Halcyon Golf Travel we can custom build you an itinerary to explore Britains finest Heathland courses, or why not look at our Mackenzie Classics or London & Kent itineraries which both contain some of our favourite Heathland tracks as well as some national Links treasures.
-Whatever tickles your fancy, please don’t hesitate to contact us to discuss your next golf trip to Great Britain, a company director will be happy to talk you through your options and help you on your way to golf vacation of a lifetime.
+At Halcyon Golf Travel we can custom build you an itinerary to explore Britains finest Heathland and Links courses.
+Please don’t hesitate to contact us to discuss your next golf trip to Great Britain or Ireland, a company director will be happy to talk you through your options and help you on your way to golf vacation of a lifetime.